Premier of the Cayman Islands

 The Premier of the Cayman Islands is the political leader and head of government.
 The post of premier in the Cayman Islands is the equivalent to chief minister or prime minister in other British Overseas Territories.
 It is the highest political level that can be attained within the British overseas territory.
 Prior to 2009, the position was known as Leader of Government Business.

 The premier and Cabinet (consisting of all the most senior ministers) are collectively accountable for their policies and actions to King Charles III, to the Parliament of the Cayman Islands, to their political party and ultimately to the electorate.

+The premier earns a salary at Grade A5, the highest, in the Cayman Islands Civil Service Salary Scale, which was CI$239,604 per year (approx. US$287,641) as at 1 September 2022.
+The premier also receives an executive allowance of CI$5,000 per month, in addition to the constituency allowance of CI$5,000 paid to every MP.
+Total compensation for the position is therefore CI$359,604 (approx. US$431,700).

-The current premier is Wayne Panton, since 21 April 2021.
+The current premier is André Ebanks, since 6 May 2025.

 Constitutional background

 Until 2003 the position had no official recognition, but it was formalized by a constitutional amendment in June 2003, as the Leader of Government Business along with the Leader of the Opposition.
 Further constitutional amendments in 2009 modified the name to Premier.